Mahatma Gandhi: Partition and independence

 Archibald Wavell, the Viceroy and Governor-General of British India for three years through February 1947, had worked with Gandhi and Jinnah to find a common ground, before and after accepting Indian independence in principle.
 Wavell condemned Gandhi's character and motives as well as his ideas.
-Wavell accused Gandhi of harbouring the single minded idea to "overthrow British rule and influence and to establish a Hindu raj", and called Gandhi a "malignant, malevolent, exceedingly shrewd" politician.
+Wavell accused Gandhi of harbouring the single-minded idea to "overthrow British rule and influence and to establish a Hindu raj", and called Gandhi a "malignant, malevolent, exceedingly shrewd" politician.
 Wavell feared a civil war on the Indian subcontinent, and doubted Gandhi would be able to stop it.

 The British reluctantly agreed to grant independence to the people of the Indian subcontinent, but accepted Jinnah's proposal of partitioning the land into Pakistan and India.
 Gandhi was involved in the final negotiations, but Stanley Wolpert states the "plan to carve up British India was never approved of or accepted by Gandhi".

 The partition was controversial and violently disputed.
 More than half a million were killed in religious riots as 10 million to 12 million non-Muslims (Hindus and Sikhs mostly) migrated from Pakistan into India, and Muslims migrated from India into Pakistan, across the newly created borders of India, West Pakistan and East Pakistan.

-Gandhi spent the day of independence not celebrating the end of the British rule but appealing for peace among his countrymen by fasting and spinning in Calcutta on 15 August 1947.
+Gandhi spent the day of independence not celebrating the end of the British rule, but appealing for peace among his countrymen by fasting and spinning in Calcutta on 15 August 1947.
 The partition had gripped the Indian subcontinent with religious violence and the streets were filled with corpses.
-Some writers credit Gandhi's fasting and protests for stopping the religious riots and communal violence.
+Gandhi's fasting and protests are credited for stopping the religious riots and communal violence.
+His final fast took place from 13–18 January 1948, just days before his assassination.

 Death

-At 5:17 pm on 30 January 1948, Gandhi was with his grandnieces in the garden of Birla House (now Gandhi Smriti), on his way to address a prayer meeting, when Nathuram Godse, a Hindu nationalist, fired three bullets into his chest from a pistol at close range.
+At 5:17 p.m. on 30 January 1948, Gandhi was with his grandnieces in the garden of Birla House (now Gandhi Smriti), on his way to address a prayer meeting, when Nathuram Godse, a Hindu nationalist, fired three bullets into Gandhi's chest from a pistol at close range.
 According to some accounts, Gandhi died instantly.
-In other accounts, such as one prepared by an eyewitness journalist, Gandhi was carried into the Birla House, into a bedroom.
-There he died about 30 minutes later as one of Gandhi's family members read verses from Hindu scriptures.
+In other accounts, such as one prepared by an eyewitness journalist, he was carried into the Birla House, into a bedroom.
+There, he died about 30 minutes later as a family member read verses from Hindu scriptures.

 Prime Minister Jawaharlal Nehru addressed his countrymen over the All-India Radio saying:

 Friends and comrades, the light has gone out of our lives, and there is darkness everywhere, and I do not quite know what to tell you or how to say it.
 Our beloved leader, Bapu as we called him, the father of the nation, is no more.
 Perhaps I am wrong to say that; nevertheless, we will not see him again, as we have seen him for these many years, we will not run to him for advice or seek solace from him, and that is a terrible blow, not only for me, but for millions and millions in this country.